-The TNC 640 is available in the conventional version with screen and keyboard as well as with touch screen and keyboard.
-Whether zooming with two fingers, rotating or moving, you operate the TNC 640 quickly and easily by fingertip.
+The TNC 640 is available not only in the conventional version with a standard screen and keyboard, but also with a touchscreen and keyboard.
+Whether zooming with two fingers, rotating, or moving, you operate the TNC 640 quickly and easily with your fingertips.